KerriganBlake/General_HPC_Use_Tutorial/README.md

-# General_HPC_Use_Tutorial
+# General HPC Use Tutorial
-A Biophysics and Systems Biology Seminar Series Tutorial
+A Biophysics and Systems Biology Seminar Series Tutorial focused on hands-on examples of data parsing, scipt writing, and parallelization.
+We also provide links to more detailed tutorials from Harry Mangalam, our local HPC expert at UCI!

 Table of Contents <a name="toc"></a>
 =================